laboon/ebook/text/98_glossary_of_terms.md

 __Fuzz Testing__: A form of __stochastic testing__ whereby random but possible data is passed in to a system to see how it responds.

+__Greenfield Development__: Writing software from scratch, and thus being able to design the entire system without worrying about previous solutions.

+__Browfield Development__: Writing software which must interactact with already-existing software in production, thus limiting potential design, solutions, architecture, etc.

+__Pinning Test__: An automated test (usually a unit test) which checks for the current response of a system, in order to modify code without modifying existing behavior.
+Note that pinning tests check for the current response, _not_ the correct response.
+Often used when refactoring or adding to __legacy code__.

 __Dogfooding__: Using your own software while developing it.
 For example, running the operating system that you are developing on your own computer.

 __Dogfood, Eating Your Own__: Another term for __dogfooding__.

+__Legacy Code__: Code which is running in production, and was written without using modern software engineering techniques and/or has substandard automated test coverage.

 __Regulation Acceptance Testing__: Testing that a system meets legal or other regulatory requirements.